ACMESDS/jsdb/README.md

 	tx: "db.table" 	// translate table
 	geo: "field" 		// geometry field to return as geojson

-Default ATTRIBUTES are derived from the **openv.attrs** table on DSVAR startup.

 The select query will callback the CB=each/all/clone/trace handler with each/all record(s) matched by .where, indexed by  .index, ordered by .order ordering, grouped by .group, filtered by .having and limited by .limit ATTRIBUTES.
 Select will search for PATTERN